 EYE SOCKET FRACTURE INJURY – MN ACCIDENT ATTORNEYS

 A broken eye socket causes intense pain, swelling, and a black eye, which makes it easy to diagnose.
-A broken eye injury is caused by trauma to the eye, often an accident of some kind.
+A broken eye or orbital fracture injury is caused by trauma to the eye, often an accident of some kind.
 Our lawyers have represented people with a broken eye socket from an accident.

 The eye socket is also called the orbit.
 While it feels like one solid structure, it consists of seven different bones that connect to create four different areas.
 A fracture can occur in any one of these areas, creating different injuries: